-Apache is a well-known web server which can be extended using plug-ins.
-The Apache Tomcat Connector mod_jk is a plug-in designed to allow request forwarding from Apache httpd Server to a Servlet container.
-The module also supports load-balancing HTTP calls to a set of Servlet containers while maintaining sticky sessions.
+Apache HTTP Server ("Apache") is a well-known web server which can be extended using plug-ins.
+The Apache Tomcat Connector mod_jk is a plug-in designed to allow request forwarding from Apache HTTP Server to a servlet container.
+The module also supports load-balancing HTTP calls to a set of servlet containers while maintaining sticky sessions.

 HTTP session replication is used to replicate the state associated with web client sessions to other nodes in a cluster.
-If one node becomes unavailable, another node in the cluster takes the load of the disabled node.
-Two distinct functions must be performed:
+If one node becomes unavailable, another node in the cluster continues to service the failed node's requests.
+This involves two distinct operations: